mo-bahaa/InstaBug-Task/README.md

 Selenuim
 TestNG
 Maven
-The implemented scripts are based on (behavior-driven development) framework using selenuim.
 To run it please follow the following steps: import project "FaceBookTest" to eclipse change liberies to your local path.